danmarksmiljoeportal/rotter/README.md

 # Logging in to the Rotter service
 The following page helps understand what is needed to ensure that your application can access the Rottedatabase web service with a user in context.
 A specific identifiable user must always be in context as this user must be granted a token by DMP's Identity Provider (henceforth "Identify") so that Rottedatabasen is aware of who the user is and can react and log data according to this context.
-DMP will no longer accept the user of user certificates (i.e. system to system login).
+DMP will no longer accept the use of user certificates (i.e. system to system login).

 As there are big differences in regards to integrating a web application and a desktop application with the Rotter WCF service, we have split this artickle up into two parts that explain each of these in turn.